ndpniraj/resale-server/note.md

 - `/verify-token`

-1. check if user is authenticated or not
+1. Check if user is authenticated or not
-2. remove previous token if any
+2. Remove previous token if any
-3. create/store new token and send response back
+3. Create/store new token and
+4. Send link inside users email
+5. Send response back

 - `/refresh-token`